-The Funds have adopted a Distribution Plan pursuant to Rule 12b-1 under the 1940 Act for Investor Class Shares.
-The Plan was approved by a majority of the Board, including a majority of the Trustees who are not interested persons of the Trust or a Fund, and who have no direct or indirect financial interest in the operation of the Plan or in any other Rule 12b-1 agreement.
+The Large Cap Fund has adopted a Distribution Plan pursuant to Rule 12b-1 under the 1940 Act for Investor Class Shares.
+The Plan was approved by a majority of the Board, including a majority of the Trustees who are not interested persons of the Trust or the Fund, and who have no direct or indirect financial interest in the operation of the Plan or in any other Rule 12b-1 agreement.

-The Plan provides that each Fund will pay the Distributor and/or any registered securities dealer, financial institution or any other person (the "Recipient") a fee of 0.25% of the average daily net assets for the Investor Class shares in connection with the promotion and distribution of Fund shares or the provision of shareholder support services to shareholders, including, but not necessarily limited to, advertising, compensation to underwriters, dealers and selling personnel, the printing and mailing of prospectuses to other than current Investor Class shareholders, the printing and mailing of sales literature and servicing shareholder accounts ("12b-1 Expenses").
-The Funds and/or the Distributor may pay all or a portion of these fees to any Recipient who renders assistance in distributing or promoting the sales of shares, or who provides certain shareholder support services, pursuant to a written agreement.
+The Plan provides that the Large Cap Fund will pay the Distributor and/or any registered securities dealer, financial institution or any other person (the "Recipient") a fee of 0.25% of the average daily net assets for the Investor Class shares in connection with the promotion and distribution of Fund shares or the provision of shareholder support services to shareholders, including, but not necessarily limited to, advertising, compensation to underwriters, dealers and selling personnel, the printing and mailing of prospectuses to other than current Investor Class shareholders, the printing and mailing of sales literature and servicing shareholder accounts ("12b-1 Expenses").
+The Fund and/or the Distributor may pay all or a portion of these fees to any Recipient who renders assistance in distributing or promoting the sales of shares, or who provides certain shareholder support services, pursuant to a written agreement.

 The Rule 12b-1 Plan is a compensation plan, which means that compensation is provided regardless of 12b-1 Expenses actually incurred.
-It is anticipated that the Plan will benefit shareholders because an effective sales program typically is necessary in order for the Funds to reach and maintain a sufficient size to achieve efficiently their investment objectives and to realize economies of scale.
+It is anticipated that the Plan will benefit shareholders because an effective sales program typically is necessary in order for the Fund to reach and maintain a sufficient size to achieve efficiently its investment objectives and to realize economies of scale.

-For the fiscal year ended October 31, 2019, Investor Class shares of the Large Cap Fund accrued 12b-1 fees of \$64,353.
+For the fiscal year ended October 31, 2020, Investor Class shares of the Large Cap Fund accrued 12b-1 fees of \$62,911.
 This amount was allocated as payments to dealers, reimbursements to the Adviser for omnibus account payments, and for other eligible expenses.

-For the fiscal year ended October 31, 2019, Investor Class shares of the Small Cap Fund accrued 12b-1 fees of \$6,721.
+Prior to June 4, 2020, the ESG Small Cap Fund offered Investor Class Shares, which were subject to a Rule 12b-1 Plan.
+For the fiscal year ended October 31, 2020, Investor Class shares of the ESG Small Cap Fund accrued 12b-1 fees of \$2,694.
 This amount was allocated as payments to dealers, reimbursements to the Adviser for omnibus account payments, and for other eligible expenses.

-For the fiscal year ended October 31, 2019, Investor Class shares of the ESG Fund accrued 12b-1 fees of \$19,420.
+Prior to June 4, 2020, the ESG Fund offered Investor Class Shares, which were subject to a Rule 12b-1 Plan.
+For the fiscal year ended October 31, 2020, Investor Class shares of the ESG Fund accrued 12b-1 fees of \$11,229.
 This amount was allocated as payments to dealers, reimbursements to the Adviser for omnibus account payments, and for other eligible expenses.